 - Discriminative Tag Learning on YouTube Videos with Latent Sub-tags

-For example, a video that contains a clip or image of a dolphin swimming in the ocean might have that part of the video labeled with keywords such as “dolphin,” “swimming,” “ocean,” and so on.
+A video with a clip or image of a dolphin swimming in the ocean might get labeled with keywords such as “dolphin,” “swimming,” “ocean,” and so on.

-There are a number of methods mentioned in the patent that might be used to help rank a part of a video for a particular query.
+Many methods mentioned in the patent could get used to help rank videos for a particular query.

 Click-through data may help to determine whether a keyword is appropriate for a particular video.
-If the same thumbnail image from a video gets chosen on a search for a particular query by a number of searchers, that may indicate a positive association between the query terms and the video.
+Suppose the same thumbnail image from a video gets chosen on searching for a specific query by many searchers.
+In that case, that may indicate a positive association between the query terms and the video.

-A similarity search between images and audio from a video, and a labeled training dataset, which contains stock images and audio clips which have meta data associated with them can help to identify the unlabeled images and audio from the video.
-An example of Google using similarity searches can be found in the Google Similar Images search.
+A similarity search between images and audio from a video and a labeled training dataset, which contains stock images and audio clips that have metadata associated with them, can help to identify unlabeled images and audio from the video.
+An example of Google using similarity searches to rank videos can be found in the Google Similar Images search.